 This week’s Zoo brings us to a well-known but still somewhat anonymous player who goes by the moniker DGAF.
 As you’ll hear or have been hearing through his podcast Sessions, he actually GAF about quite a few things.
 He’s presently in the fight of his life as he attempts to grind his through troubles, debt, and ultimately, out of poker itself.
 Although I don’t personally know him, DGAF’s poker story shares many themes with my own, so this interview was far from perfunctory.
 (You might even note some the similarities in how I described my games back when I wrote more).
 Enjoy as we discuss his changed, post free-fall life, as well as hit on some hot-button issues in the game and for him personally.

-Also, a little reciprocation, DGAF-style, for podcast fans: This interview is part of an exchange, and so you can listen to him interview me here on Sessions.
+Also, a little reciprocation, DGAF-style, for podcast fans: This interview is part of an exchange, and so you can listen to him interview me on Sessions (if you can find it – the new organization of the podcasts is a little confusing for older episodes.)

 One other note: for those of you who enjoyed DGAF’s epic three-part interview of Abe Limon, be sure to check out Episode 15 of The Poker Zoo, which foreshadows his recent suspension from Twitter.